Getting started for workspace creators

 It’s time to bring your workspace to life now that the setup basics are complete – let’s go over inviting new members!

-By default, any of your members and admins can invite new members to the workspace.
-But Workspace Owners and Admins can restrict who is allowed to send invitations if they choose.
+Any of your members and admins can invite new members to the workspace by default, but workspace owners and admins can restrict who is allowed to send invitations if they choose.

 There are two ways to invite new members to your workspace:

 It’s as easy as it sounds!
-Just enter an email address (or multiple at once), along with the full name of the person you’d like to invite.
-You can choose what their role on the workspace will be (e.g. Owner, Admin, member — or Guest, if you’re on a paid plan).
+Just enter an email address (or multiple email addresses at once), along with the full name of the person you want to invite.
+You can choose what their role in the workspace will be (e.g. owner, admin, member – or guest, if you’re on a paid subscription).

 🍂 Teams are often in constant flux.
 If need be, you can deactivate a member’s account.

-Note: Visit Invite new members to your workspace for step-by-step instructions on the Help Center.
+Note: See Invite new members to your workspace for step-by-step instructions in the Help Centre.

 Add apps to your workspace

-You can find apps for services you already use directly from our App Directory — everything from helpful bots, communication tools, payments & accounting, project management, HR, and more.
+You can find apps for services you already use directly from our App Directory – everything from helpful bots, communication tools, payments & accounting to project management, HR and more.

-Go ahead, browse our App Directory.
-There are hundreds to choose from!
-When you’ve found an app to install, we’ll prompt you along so you don’t get stuck.
+Have a browse through our App Directory.
+There are hundreds of apps to choose from!
+Once you’ve found an app to install, we’ll prompt you along so you don’t get stuck.

-Note: For more, visit Add an app to your workspace on the Help Center for detailed instructions. 🤖
+Note: For more information, see Add an app to your workspace in the Help Centre for detailed instructions. 🤖

 Build internal integrations for your workspace

-Unlike the ready-made apps found on the App Directory, internal integrations can be custom built for your workspace, by people in your company.
+Unlike the ready-made apps found in the App Directory, internal integrations can be custom built for your workspace by people in your company.
 Building your own integrations does require technical know-how, but the benefits are endless.

 - Leverage existing internal tools and services your company uses to work together.

-- Route notifications from other services into Slack to centralize communication.
+- Route notifications from other services into Slack to centralise communication.

 - Tie data and information from various systems together in Slack to improve complex cross-system workflows.

-If this sounds interesting, visit Customize Slack with internal integrations on our Help Center for information.
+If this sounds interesting, see Customise Slack with internal integrations in our Help Centre for information.

-Or, you can learn more in our Help Center. 🐙
+Or you can learn more in our Help Centre. 🐙

 - Onboard your company to Slack